pdolsfu/optimizer-benchmarking/README.md

-# optimizer-benchmarking
-Benchmark OASIS.AI against Dakota and Python open-source optimizers

 # Optimization Solver Benchmark Test
 Author: Connor Chai
 Date: August 22 2025

-Supervisor: Gary Wang
+# Scope
+Benchmark OASIS.AI against Dakota and Python open-source optimizers

 ## A Brief Note On How Dakota Works
 Dakota is a framework that is used for engineering analysis and can perform a number of tasks, such as uncertainty quantification and optimization.
 When using it to run optimization problems, there are a few things the user should be aware of, including the files types and the 6 types of blocks in a Dakota `.in` file.
 Version 22.0 was used for this benchmark test.